IvanLeezj/weiboPro/README.md

 # weiboPro
-A spider based on scrapy-redis
+Based on scrapy-redis
+Crawl the weibo content and store it in mongodb